Springe direkt zu Inhalt

 Learning Objectives:

-Students will develop the ability to communicate and convey empirical economic research to a variety of audiences, including policymakers, journalists, and to the general public.
+Students will develop the ability to communicate and convey empirical economic research to a variety of audiences, including policymakers, journalists, and the general public.
 The focus is on transferring academic insight into clear, compelling narratives that inform and influence real-world decision-making.
 By the end of the course, students will be able to:

 (a) Translate empirical research into accessible, practice-oriented communication.